Applelo/compotes/docs/guide/drag.md

 const drag = new Drag('.c-drag')
 ```

-You need to have elements overflowing inside the component because it uses the css property `overflow: auto;`.
+You need to have elements overflowing inside the component because it uses the CSS property `overflow: auto;`.

 ```html